motleyagency/harvest-balance/README.md

 ## Calculation principles

-The balance is calculated as `{logged working hours} - {total working hours to date}`.
+The balance is calculated as `{logged working hours} - {logged deductible hours} - {total working hours to date}`.

-Logged working hours are collected from Harvest simply by summing up all logged hours between the given start date and today's date.
+Logged working hours are collected from Harvest simply by summing up all logged (non-deductible) hours between the given start date and today's date.

+Deductible hours are hours from tasks that are included in the `DEDUCTIBLE_TASKS` environment variable (see below).

 Total working hours are 7.5 hours times the number of working weekdays since the start date.
 Working days are Monday to Friday.